-Typically, the extra verification is via a numerical code sent to your phone through a quick call or text.
+Typically, the extra verification happens via a numerical code sent to your phone with a quick call or text.
 You’ll receive the code and have to enter it onto the website or app that you’re looking to access.
 This proves that you are the owner of the account—unless a hacker had your personal cell phone, they couldn’t enter the right code sent to your phone, and therefore couldn’t log in to your account.

 This isn’t the only method of 2FA, though.
 Some forms of two-factor authentication use physical security keys, and some use another form of personal identification, like a fingerprint.
 But because mobile phones are so accessible, texting or calling in a code has become the most common method.